Riemann zeta function: Euler's product formula

 where, by definition, the left hand side is ζ(s) and the infinite product on the right hand side extends over all prime numbers p (such expressions are called Euler products):

 Both sides of the Euler product formula converge for Re(s) > 1.
 The proof of Euler's identity uses only the formula for the geometric series and the fundamental theorem of arithmetic.
 Since the harmonic series, obtained when s = 1, diverges, Euler's formula (which becomes Π_{p} p/p − 1) implies that there are infinitely many primes.
 Since the logarithm of p/(p − 1) is approximately 1/p, the formula can also be used to prove the stronger result that the sum of the reciprocals of the primes is infinite.
-On the other hand, combining that with the sieve of Erasthosthenes shows that the density of the set of primes within the set of positive integers is zero.
+On the other hand, combining that with the sieve of Eratosthenes shows that the density of the set of primes within the set of positive integers is zero.